United Way is committed to supporting Keys residents affected by COVID-19.

 - In April, further grants totalling $30,000 were made to again increase the ability to meet demand through food pantries and to continue limited emergency financial assistance efforts, as previous funds were already exhausted.

-- We are developing the UWCK Remote Crisis Case Management System to assist residents in need and for social service providers to better manage assistance safely.
+- We developed the UWCK Remote Crisis Case Management System to assist residents in need and for social service providers to better manage assistance safely.

 Recognizing the importance of providing childcare so parents could return to work, UWCK made $500 grants to help 9 Monroe County Educational Community Investment partners be able to reopen safely.
 These funds will be used to obtain the new necessary safety items to protect staff and children.